-It should be noted that holding companies of financial corporations and of non-financial corporations are classified in the OFI sector (in particular S.127, see also Other OFIs).
+It should be noted that holding companies of financial corporations and of non-financial corporations are classified in the OFI sector (in particular S.127).

 The box below contains a list of several high-profile counterparties which are classified in the OFI sector, although this is not immediately apparent from their name.
 The following list is not exhaustive.